Hamdy410/A-Student-Portal/README.md

 This will redirect you to another webpage with a form.
 Fill the form with required information and ensure that your email is working.

-You would be redirected to a webpage that requests your received OTP, consisting of 6 characters of alphanumerals, you should insert each character in a separate unit of its own.
+You would be redirected to a webpage that requests your received OTP, consisting of 6 characters of alphanumerics, you should insert each character in a separate unit of its own.

 Note that:
   * The required National ID must be the same as the one written in the encrypt.py file.